Javairô Dilrosun: Feyenoord

+Club América

+On 2 February 2024, Mexican club América reached an agreement with Feyenoord to sign Dilrosun.

+Loan to Los Angeles FC

+On 11 June 2025, Los Angeles FC announced the loan signing of Dilrosun until 24 July 2025, with an option to buy.
+The deal was completed during FIFA's special transfer window for the Club World Cup from 1-10 June 2025.
+On 25 July, LAFC decided against exercising the purchase option, and Dilrosun returned to Club América.

 International career

 Dilrosun began his youth international career with the Netherlands in April 2013, beginning in the under-15 team where he appeared four times and scored once.
 On 29 October 2013, he made his first appearance for the under-16 team against Belgium, going on to score 6 goals in 10 appearances for the team.
 For the under-17 team, he was capped 14 times and scored 5 goals after his debut in September 2014 against Germany.

 Dilrosun debuted for the under-19 team on 3 September 2015 against Italy, going on to score 2 goals in 15 appearances.
 He also appeared twice for the under-18 team in November 2015, playing against Germany and Turkey.

 On 27 March 2018, he appeared for the Dutch under-20 team, scoring in a 1–3 loss against the Czech Republic.
 Two months later, Dilrosun made his debut for the under-21 team against Bolivia.

 On 19 November 2018, he made his debut for the senior squad in a 2018–19 UEFA Nations League A game against Germany, coming on as a 45th-minute substitute for injured Ryan Babel, before he had to be substituted himself, also due to injury, 20 minutes into the second half.

+In September 2024, Dilrosun announced his intention to play for Suriname in the lead up to the 2026 World Cup by first having to apply for a one-time switch to FIFA, of which he initiated the process of doing so in June 2024.

 Personal life

-Dilrosun was born in Amsterdam, Netherlands and is of Surinamese descent.
+Dilrosun was born in Amsterdam, Netherlands, and is of Afro-Surinamese descent.